GilsonLabUCSD/APR/APR_User_Manual.md

     prod          Run the production phase
     analysis      Run the analysis and print the final results

 Meanwhile, two restarting modes, "overwrite" and "continue", are available for both "eq" and "prod" steps.
 The overwrite mode should be used whenever any setting in the APR input file
 (see below) is changed, or when the tleap.in, PDB or mol2 files have been added, replaced or modified in the setup folder.
 The overwrite mode will discard previous equilibration (if used with eq) or simulation results (if used with prod) and start freshly from the first umbrella sampling window.
-In constrast, the continue mode will pick up from where the equilibration or production stops.
+In contrast, the continue mode will pick up from where the equilibration or production stops.
 Restarting modes are indicated with the "-s" flag.
 Note that both "continue" and "overwrite" can be used for the first time run.

 Examples of the command lines are: